When Shared Fault Threatens Your Recovery: How Understanding Comparative Negligence Can Save Your Claim

 Fault and Percentage

-In most car accident cases fault is determined by looking at the circumstances of the accident.
+In most car crash cases fault is determined by looking at the circumstances.
 For instance, if a driver exceeds the speed limit, this can significantly impact the determination of fault.
 Insurance adjusters, law enforcement, and attorneys will review police reports, accident scene evidence, and any traffic violations.
 Based on this analysis fault is assigned as a percentage.
 For example, one driver may be 70% at fault and the other 30%.
 This percentage is used to calculate the amount of damages each party is entitled to under comparative negligence rules.

 Evidence and Witness Statements

-Comparative negligence affects the amount of damages a car accident victim can recover after a car accident.
+Comparative negligence affects the amount of damages a car accident victim can recover.
 The amount awarded is reduced by the percentage of fault assigned to each party.
-If you’re involved in an accident you need to understand how this works because it can make a big difference in the final settlement.
+If you’re involved in a crash you need to understand how this works because it can make a big difference in the final settlement.

 How Comparative Negligence Reduces Damages

 In a comparative negligence system, the damages an accident victim gets are reduced by their percentage of fault.
-For example, if a plaintiff is awarded $100,000 in damages but is 30% at fault in the accident, their damages will be reduced by 30%, leaving them with $70,000.
+For example, if a plaintiff is awarded $100,000 in damages but is 30% at fault, their damages will be reduced by 30%, leaving them with $70,000.
 This way, parties only get damages for the part of the accident they weren’t responsible for.

 In comparative negligence states, the law firm plays a key role in making sure fault is determined fairly and damages are maximized.
 An experienced attorney can provide the expertise and resources to navigate the legal process and protect their client.